IO.Box Integration Configuration for WisNode Bridge

 Onboard to ChirpStack Server

-Navigate to the ChirpStack v4 menu and click Onboard to ChirpStack Server to create a device profile.
+- Navigate to the ChirpStack v4 menu and click Onboard to ChirpStack Server to create a device profile.
 Click OK.

-Click Create New to create a ChirpStack Server and configure the following parameters.
+Figure 1: Create a device profile- Click Create New to create a ChirpStack Server and configure the following parameters.

-Figure 1: ChirpStack Device1-
+Figure 1: Add a new ChirpStack server-

 Name: The name of the ChirpStack server.